Ukraine scores late in extra time, beats Sweden at Euro 2020

-GLASGOW, Scotland (AP) — Ukraine reached the round of 16 at the European Championship with worst record of the advancing teams.
+GLASGOW, Scotland (AP) — Ukraine had reached the round of 16 at the European Championship with two losses and the worst record of the advancing teams.

 And now the quarterfinals, too.

-Ukraine eliminated previously unbeaten Sweden 2-1 on Tuesday with a goal in stoppage time at the end of extra time.
+Ukraine eliminated previously unbeaten Sweden 2-1 on Tuesday with a goal in stoppage time at the end of extra time from a player who was left on the bench for the entire group stage.
 Substitute Artem Dovbyk stooped low to guide a header from Oleksandr Zinchenko’s cross past goalkeeper Robin Olsen.

 Ukraine coach Andriy Shevchenko ran down the sideline to celebrate a goal that sends his team to Rome to face England on Saturday.

-Zinchenko had given Ukraine the lead in the 27th minute when he rifled in a low shot set up by a crafty pass from captain Andriy Yarmolenko.
-Emil Forsberg’s deflected shot in the 43rd minute equalized for Sweden.
-It was his fourth goal of the tournament.
+Zinchenko got his goal on a day when Manchester City teammate Raheem Sterling had scored in England’s 2-0 win over Germany.
+He gave Ukraine the lead in the 27th minute when he rifled in a low shot set up by a crafty pass from captain Andriy Yarmolenko.

-Forsberg then had shots hit the post and the crossbar as Sweden created more chances in the second half.
+Emil Forsberg’s deflected shot from outside the area in the 43rd minute equalized for Sweden.
+It was his fourth goal at Euro 2020, but a tournament lead-tying fifth eluded him in the second half despite curling shots off the post and the crossbar.

 The momentum shifted in extra time when Sweden defender Marcus Danielson was sent off in the 98th minute for following through on a challenge with a raised boot on substitute Artem Besedin.